Vascular & Interventional Radiology

-What is an Interventional Radiologist?
+What is a Vascular & Interventional Radiologist?

 Interventional radiologists are physicians who specialize in minimally invasive procedures.
 They use fluoroscopy, computed tomography (CT), ultrasound and other imaging to direct needles, catheters, balloons, stents and electrodes to provide targeted treatments.
 Interventional radiologists have invented commonly used procedures today, such as angioplasty and stent placement.
 These physicians continue to invent procedures and innovate techniques to accomplish care for a wide variety of diseases.